ZixuanKe/PyContinual/README.md

 # PyContinual (An Easy and Extendible Framework for Continual Learning)

 ## News
+**[11/24/2022]** Our latest survey on continual learning of NLP tasks is now in [arkiv](https://arxiv.org/abs/2211.12701).
+Take a look if you are interested in CL and NLP.
-**[10/11/2022]** If you are interested in continual learning on pre-training/post-training of language models.
-Check our [latest paper](https://arxiv.org/abs/2210.05549) in EMNLP 2022 and the accompany [code](https://github.com/UIC-Liu-Lab/CPT)!
+**[10/11/2022]** If you are interested in continual learning on pre-training/post-training of language models, check our [latest paper](https://arxiv.org/abs/2210.05549) in EMNLP 2022 and the accompany [code](https://github.com/UIC-Liu-Lab/CPT)!

-**[10/03/2022]** If you are interested in more Transformer-based baselines, more NLP tasks (extraction and generation), more LMs (RoBERTa, BART) and more efficient training (fp16, multi-node).
-Check our [developing branch](https://github.com/ZixuanKe/PyContinual/tree/dev/v1.0.0)!
+**[10/03/2022]** If you are interested in more Transformer-based baselines, more NLP tasks (extraction and generation), more LMs (RoBERTa, BART) and more efficient training (fp16, multi-node), check our [developing branch](https://github.com/ZixuanKe/PyContinual/tree/dev/v1.0.0)!

 ## Easy to Use